 Once you have been accepted into the program, you will be assigned to a faculty member who will serve as your academic advisor through semester four.
-Upon assignment of a capstone site in semester 5 students will be paired with a clinical advisor who has expertise in the students interest areas and who will complete academic and capstone advising for the remainder of the program.
+Upon assignment of a capstone site in semester 5 students will be paired with a clinical advisor who has expertise in the student's interest areas and who will complete academic and capstone advising for the remainder of the program.
 The purpose of an advisor is:

-- To provide a support system for the student. - To function as a liaison between student, the University, and its representatives. - To advocate on behalf of the student in case of special needs. - To provide feedback and to synthesize input from other faculty about student performance and professional development.
+- To provide a support system for the students - To function as a liaison between students, the University, and its representatives. - To advocate on behalf of the student in case of special needs. - To provide feedback and to synthesize input from other faculty about student performance and professional development.

 Students are expected to make at least one appointment per semester with their advisor.
 The student or the advisor can initiate additional meetings.
-In accordance with ACOTE standard A.3.7, advising related to professional coursework, professional behaviors, fieldwork education, and the doctoral capstone will be the responsibility of the assigned occupational therapy faculty advisor.
+In accordance with ACOTE standard A.3.5, the faculty advisor will complete advising related to conduct and responsibilities to enter the profession, student progress and academic standing, fieldwork education, and the doctoral capstone.

 The advisor is the student's representative to the faculty; any special requests should be communicated first to the advisor.
-Some requests entail that a decision be made by the faculty as a whole while others can be made by individual faculty.
-In either case, students will be informed of the decision through their academic advisor.
 Any requests for accommodations should be made directly with Office of Student Accessibility Services.
 Please see the policy at the end of the handbook for further details.